NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
-1. Python Print[1] Added to Issue 1
+1. Python Print[1] Added to Issue1
 2. Linux Directory listing[2]
 3. Docker Installation[1]
 #### Things we don't understand